Water storage: Groundwater

 Groundwater is located beneath the ground surface in soil pore spaces and in the fractures of rock formations.
 A unit of rock or an unconsolidated deposit is called an aquifer when it can yield a usable quantity of water.
 The depth at which soil pore spaces or fractures and voids in rock become completely saturated with water is called the water table.
 There are two broad types of aquifers: An unconfined aquifer is where the surface is not restricted by impervious rocks, so the water table is at atmospheric pressure.
 In a confined aquifer, the upper surface of water is overlain by a layer of impervious rock, so the groundwater is stored under pressure.

 Aquifers receive water through two ways, one from precipitation that flows through the unsaturated zone of the soil profile, and two from lakes and rivers.
-When a water table reaches capacity, or all soil is completely saturated, the water table meets the surface of the ground where water discharge in the forms of springs or seeps.
+When a water table reaches capacity, or all soil is completely saturated, the water table meets the surface of the ground where water discharges in the form of springs or seeps.

 It is also possible to artificially recharge aquifers (using wells), for example through the use of Aquifer storage and recovery (ASR).